Vermont

 Priority is granted to low-income Vermonters who live in public, subsidized, or Section 8 housing where rent includes the cost of heat.

-Families with a household income at or below 185% of the federal poverty guidelines may qualify.
-Depending on the availability of funding, eligible families may receive a one-time credit of up to $2,785.
+Families with a household income equal to or less than 185% of the federal poverty guidelines may qualify for LIHEAP.
+Depending on the availability of funding, eligible families may receive a one-time credit of up to $2,703.

 How do I apply for fuel assistance in Vermont?